legacy-codedigger/legacy-codedigger/README.md

 ### Hi there 👋

+I use this github repo for legacy code because legacy codes are easy to understand and mostly they have a simple approach to the main problem.

 <!--
 **legacy-codedigger/legacy-codedigger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.